justinborek/Sprint-Challenge--Processes-and-Scheduling/Answers.md

 2. The possible states of a process are as follows:
+    1. Created or New - This state occurs when a process is newly created and awaiting permission from the scheduler to enter the ready state.
-    1. Ready or Waiting - This state is when the process has been loaded into main memory and is waiting for execution by the CPU.
+    2. Ready or Waiting - This state is when the process has been loaded into main memory and is waiting for execution by the CPU.
-    2. Running - The process moves to this state when the CPU chooses it for execution.
+    3. Running - The process moves to this state when the CPU chooses it for execution.
 The process instructions are then executed by one of the system's cores, either in kernel or user mode.
-    3. Blocked - When a process cannot carry on without an external change in state or an event occuring.
+    4. Blocked - When a process cannot carry on without an external change in state or an event occuring.
-    4. Terminated - A process can be terminated by either completing it's execution or by being killed.
+    5. Terminated - A process can be terminated by either completing it's execution or by being killed.
 The process is no longer running, but it remains in the process table as a zombie process until it's parent calls the wait system call.